kenny-goh/Chip8.JS/README.md

 # Chip8.JS
 ![] (https://github.com/kenny-goh/Chip8.JS/blob/master/logo.png)

-**Javascript implementation of the Chip 8 Virtual Machine that runs in any modern browser**
+**Javascript implementation of the Chip 8 Virtual Machine that runs in any modern web browser**

 This is a personal project to learn the basics of writing an emulator.
 Initially I wanted to write a MIX computer but decided to settle with Chip 8 due to simplicity..
 I figure I would have more fun writing an emulator for a computer that is used for game programming in the 1970s.
 For more information about Chip 80 computer, see http://en.wikipedia.org/wiki/CHIP-8.